runtimeco/mynewt_arduino_zero/README.md

 # mynewt_arduino_zero
-Mynewt packages with MCU support for Atmel SAMD21 and BSP for Arduino Zero.
+Mynewt packages with MCU support for Atmel SAMD21 and BSPs for Arduino Zero and Arduino MKR1000.